emisasal/rest-api-crud/README.md

 ## Send Files for book covers

 The endpoint `/api/image/:id` returns book cover images in jpg format using the id for the book.
-It aslo includes error handling for the `res.sendFile` method when the Id is incorrect or the book cover does't exist.
+It aslo includes error handling for the `res.sendFile` method when the Id is incorrect or the book cover doesn't exist.

 ## Pagination and Sorting